poissonconsulting/hsi/README.md

 Please note that the ‘hsi’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project, you agree to abide by its terms.
+By contributing to this project, you agree to abide by its terms